westerleyy/recession_predictR/README.md

 3. Open the entire repo with the RProj file in RStudio.
 4. Open `model_presentation.Rmd`.
 5. Click `Run Presentation` near the top of the window.
 6. A new window should open with the presentation.
 If not, your console should have a web address something like http://127.0.0.xxxx.
-Copy that address into a web browser of your choice and the presentation will show.
+Copy that address into a web browser of your choice and the presentation will start.

 Cheers,
 Wesley Chioh and Jonathan O'Kane | May 5, 2020